delph-in/pydelphin/docs/api/delphin.interfaces.ace.rst

-  The functions described in `Basic Usage`_ are useful for small jobs as they handle the input and then close the ACE process, but for more complicated or interactive jobs, directly interacting with an instance of an :class:`AceProcess` sublass is recommended or required (e.g., in the case of `[incr tsdb()] testsuite processing <Processing Testsuites with ACE>`_).
-The :class:`AceProcess` class is where most methods are defined, but in practice the :class:`AceParser`, :class:`AceTransferer`, or :class:`AceGenerator` subclasses are directly used.
+  The functions described in `Basic Usage`_ are useful for small jobs as they handle the input and then close the ACE process, but for more complicated or interactive jobs, directly interacting with an instance of an :class:`ACEProcess` sublass is recommended or required (e.g., in the case of `[incr tsdb()] testsuite processing <Processing Testsuites with ACE>`_).
+The :class:`ACEProcess` class is where most methods are defined, but in practice the :class:`ACEParser`, :class:`ACETransferer`, or :class:`ACEGenerator` subclasses are directly used.

-  .. autoclass:: AceProcess
+  .. autoclass:: ACEProcess
     :show-inheritance:
     :members:

-  .. autoclass:: AceParser
+  .. autoclass:: ACEParser
     :show-inheritance:
     :members:

-  .. autoclass:: AceTransferer
+  .. autoclass:: ACETransferer
     :show-inheritance:
     :members:

-  .. autoclass:: AceGenerator
+  .. autoclass:: ACEGenerator
     :show-inheritance:
     :members: